andrewvitrenko/SelfAssessment/Skills/JavaScript.md

   - Generators: 🖐️ used
   - Iterators: 🖐️ used
   - Async generator: 🎓 known
-  - Async iterator: 🎓 known
+  - Async iterator: u
   - Chaining: 🖐️ used
   - Optional chaining: 🖐️ used
   - IIFE: 🖐️ used
-  - Async IIFE:h
+  - Async IIFE: u
   - `global`: 🖐️ used
-  - `globalThis`: 🎓 known
+  - `globalThis`: u
   - `window`: 🖐️ used
   - Getters and setters: 🖐️ used
   - `__proto__`: 🖐️ used